TrilliantHealth/trilliant-data-science/libs/tabularasa/README.md

 Tabularasa supports two distinct patterns for managing local data files, each serving different organizational needs.
 The **direct file reference pattern** allows tables to specify their data source directly through `dependencies.filename`, providing a straightforward path to a file in the repository.
-When you need to update the data, you simply overwrite the file and run `tabularasa datagen` without making any schema changes.
-The framework reads the file directly using the provided path along with any CSV parsing parameters specified in the dependencies block.
-This approach works best for data files that are specific to a single table.
+When you need to update the data, you simply overwrite the file and run `tabularasa datagen <your-table-name>` without making any schema changes.
+The framework reads the file directly using the provided path along with any parsing parameters specified in the dependencies block.
+This approach works best for data files that are specific to a single table and can be parsed unambiguously, requiring no custom code to interpret.

 The **shared data pattern** using the `local_data` section provides a more structured approach for managing data sources that multiple tables depend on.
 With this pattern, you define a named entry in the